 We simply can't say enough good things about baskets—they're truly the refuge of every wannabe-organized homeowner.
 And while it may seem, at first glance, that any large receptacle is just an invitation to give way to your worst habits and stash items to create the effect of a clean sweep, we find that a few well-placed baskets actually do the opposite.

-Having a dedicated basket in the mudroom for outdoor needs like hats, sunscreen, and bug spray by the door helps you stay prepared.
+Having a dedicated basket by the door in the mudroom for outdoor needs like hats, sunscreen, and bug spray helps you stay prepared.
 Another basket at the foot of the stairs can serve as a dedicated place for things that need to make the trip upstairs.
 In short, let the basket be your home savior.
 We're certainly converts.

 We get it—sometimes square footage is at a premium, and no amount of drawer dividers can solve your space woes.
 In that case, we love the idea of adding a lofted area in part of the home.